 After that, I was done with the cemetery and it was time to see the church.
 Yet another incredibly ornate combination of carving and paintings, so it certainly appears to be the style here!
 I’m going to call 3 churches a pattern!

 Then, it was time for my train to Innsbruck!
 Speaking of trains, Austrian trains will allow you to make seat reservations for 3 Euro; however, unlike German trains, you probably don’t need one.
 Every train I was on had plenty of empty seats and the one reserved for me wasn’t always a great seat, so I have no idea how the assignment was made!
 Like German trains, each set of two seats has a power charger in 2nd class.
-It’s remarkable that train tickets in France are both significantly more expensive than Germany and Austria, but also offer poorer service since there is not an electrical port outside of 1st class!
+It’s remarkable that train tickets in France are both significantly more expensive than Germany and Austria, but also offer poorer service since there is not an electrical port on some trains (outside of 1st class)!